evan-caswell/smolchat/README.md

 SmolChat is a lightweight chat interface powered by [FastAPI](https://fastapi.tiangolo.com/), [Streamlit](https://streamlit.io/), and [Docker Model Runner](https://github.com/docker-model-runner).
 It provides a simple way to interact with small open-source LLMs like **SmolLM2**, exposing an OpenAI-compatible `/chat/completions` API and a Streamlit web UI.

+This repository is meant to show how any local model pulled with Docker Model Runner can be used and interacted with through a backend.
+The capabilities of small, locally run models, will also be explored.

 ---

 ## Features